WHICH MATERIALS DO YOU USE? (This is probably my most frequently asked question so I better start with that and give you all the details)

 HOW DO YOU PRICE YOUR WORK?
 Commissioned Illustration: Usually based on material cost, size of artwork, hours of work, hourly rate + usage.

 Graphic design: Hours of work, hourly rate and usage or a flat rate depending on the project.
 Logos are usually a flat rate which include 2 rounds of revisions per phase and after that an hourly rate.

 HOW DO YOU KEEP YOURSELF MOTIVATED?
 My work is my passion and to keep doing this, I need to create.
 So I set goals - yearly, montly, weekly and daily.
 Then there's always something to strive for/something to check off.
+Like improving my skillset.
 I'm also slowly learning to take breaks once in a while as personal rewards.
 I'm my own boss, so no one is going to give me a bonus, a raise, a day off if I don't do it myself.

 IF YOU HADN'T CHOOSEN YOUR FIELD, WHAT WOULD YOUR ALTERNATE FIELD HAVE BEEN?
 I still miss designing jewellery (had to stop because of pain in my right hand) but in 4th grade I wanted to be an interior designer.
 The answer in 9th grade was "Artist"...

 WHAT IS YOUR ADVICE FOR SOMEONE STARTING OUT IN YOUR FIELD?
 Love what you do, don't work for free, don't be too influenced by other people's work, be original, know your strenghts and weaknesses, have a stong mindset, practice everyday, exercise, meditate and stay hydrated.
 Should you have any unanswered questions, please DM me on instagram @marialyng.dk or send an email to firstname.lastname@example.org.